\"Writing.Com

 Rated: E | (5.0)

-Hello The Foolish Ford Prefect _welcome to WDC.
-I am Just an Ordinary Boo! and I am going to be reviewing your piece as a gesture of friendliness, please accept it in the same spirit with which it is offered.
+Hello The Foolish Ford Prefect Author Icon_welcome to WDC.
+I am Just an Ordinary Boo!
+Author Icon and I am going to be reviewing your piece as a gesture of friendliness, please accept it in the same spirit with which it is offered.

 *Flower5* The Title: OK, there is fantasy there, the unusual too, enough to make one want to delve right in.
 The intro though could have something that subtly enhanced the allure of this title, the information currently there could be a footnote within.